EPCCed/SiMLInt/docs/workflow.md

 The system needs to have all the tools and packages (in suitable versions) installed.
 See the main page and the example of installation for help.

-The example workflow described here does not require a pre-trained ML model, we are using a placeholder model that alwyas returns 0s to showcase the framework, and the script is provided here.
+The example workflow described here does not require a pre-trained ML model, we are using a placeholder model that alwyas returns zeroes to showcase the framework, and the script is provided here.
 Obviously, any other model can be exported in the desired format and used in the workflow.

 [< Back](./)